-At the end of 2016, the Chief Executive Officer evaluated the performance of each named executive officer and assigned an achievement percentage for the individual objectives established for each named executive officer.
-For 2016, each named executive officer's target bonus, total performance achievement for those targets (resulting from both corporate and individual performance goal achievements, as applicable) and the resulting bonus amount paid in early 2017 was as follows:
+At the end of 2017, the Chief Executive Officer evaluated the performance of each named executive officer and assigned an achievement percentage for the individual objectives established for each named executive officer.
+For 2017, each named executive officer's target bonus, total performance achievement for those targets (resulting from both corporate and individual performance goal achievements, as applicable) and the resulting bonus amount paid in early 2018 was as follows:

-Performance В onus
+Performance Achievement for Bonus

-Executive Achievement for 2016 (%) Amour nt Paid (\$)
+Executive 2017(%) Amount Paid (\$)

-Bassil I. Dahiyat, Ph.D (1) 130% \$ 280,800
+Bassil I. Dahiyat, Ph.D (1) 94 % \$ 271,425

-John J. Kuch (2) 115% \$ 124,373
+John J. Kuch (2) 94 % \$ 127,840

 Paul Foster, M.D.
-(3) 115% \$ 189,520
+(3) 94 % \$ 159,559

 John R. Desjarlais, Ph.D.
-(4) 115% \$ 140,875
+(4) 94 % \$ 143,294

 Edgardo Baracchini, Jr., Ph.D.
-(5) 79.3% \$ 85,511
+(5) 94 % \$ 117,601

-- (1) Dr. Dahiyat's performance bonus is entirely dependent upon corporate performance, and accordingly, his overall performance achievement of 130% directly corresponds to the overall corporate goal achievement of 130% - (2) Mr. Kuch was awarded an overall performance achievement percent of 115% in recognition of his efforts in 2016 related to successfully preparing a gap analysis and plan to enable the Company to comply with increased SEC obligations related to Sarbanes-Oxley requirements and also for playing a critical role in the Company's successful December 2016 financing transaction, - (3) Dr. Foster was awarded an overall performance achievement of 115% in recognition of his efforts to advance the Company's clinical operations and programs, particularly with respect to advancing the XmAb5871 IgG4-Related Disease and bispecific clinical programs in 2016, - (4) Dr. Desjarlais was awarded an overall performance achievement of 115% in recognition of his efforts to advance the Company's research programs in identifying new checkpoint inhibitor candidates and presenting new bispecific development candidates, - (5) Dr. Baracchini was awarded an overall performance achievement percent of 79.3% in recognition of his role in the Company's business development areas, including assisting in completion of the Novartis transaction.
+- (1) Dr. Dahiyat's performance bonus is entirely dependent upon corporate performance, and accordingly, his overall performance achievement of 94% directly corresponds to the overall corporate goal achievement of 94%. - (2) Mr. Kuch was awarded an overall performance goal achievement of 94% in recognition for his role in implementing a new financial reporting system and managing the facility improvements. - (3) Dr. Foster was awarded an overall performance goal achievement of 94% in recognition for his role in advancing the Company's clinical programs including enrollment of clinical trials, new IND filings and advancing other programs into later stages of development.

+- (4) Dr. Desjarlais was awarded an overall performance goal achievement of 94% in recognition of his role in advancing the Company's bispecific candidates through IND enabling activities and identification of new clinical candidates. - (5) Dr. Baracchini was awarded an overall performance achievement of 94% in recognition of his business and alliance activities.